 One is Beauty Counter, online retailer and creator of safer and effective skin care and cosmetics products.
 Their “Never List” is made up of more than 1,500 questionable or harmful chemicals that they never use as ingredients in their products.

 The other is Credo Beauty, a retailer with locations (at least today) in San Francisco and New York.
 They sell a comprehensive collection of safe, effective beauty products that are totally clean, super good and absolutely beautiful.
-Here’s a slice of their well-told and well-delivered story here:
+Here’s a slice of their well-told and well-delivered story:

-What we really appreciate about these two companies is their playbook (no, we haven’t seen their strategy and marketing plans).
-But we can step back and observe the beliefs and characteristics that make-up our Trajectory M-Factors playbook for building and sustaining momentum.
+What we really appreciate about these two companies is their playbook.
+No, we haven’t seen their brand plans.
+But we can observe the beliefs and characteristics that drive their momentum.

 Know-How.
 They demonstrate their expertise and provide our System 2 “thinking” brains with credible proof that they know what they’re doing.
 Beauty Counter leads with its provocatively-served up Never List.
 Credo Beauty shares its list of Dirty Ingredients to Ditch.